LCA Christian Service (grade 9-12)

 James 2: 17 – “In the same way faith if it doesn't have works, is dead by itself.”

-For this reason, Liberty Christian Academy has a Christian service requirement in order to graduate.
-This policy will begin for the 2011-2012 school year.
+For this reason, Liberty Christian Academy has a Christian service requirement in order to graduate or be promoted to the next grade level.
+This policy began the 2011-2012 school year.

 Because the Academy’s primary mission is to provide opportunities for students to realize their God given potential, LCA believes this Christian service is defined as “acts of service within the student’s local community without pay or compensation.”
 Christian service will allow them to experience the joy of the Lord through meeting the needs of others.

-LCA accomplishes this by requiring students in grades 9 - 12 to perform Christian service.
 LCA requires students in grades 9-12 to perform a minimum of 20 Christian service hours per year.
-Failure to meet this requirement will result in the inability to graduate from LCA.

 Christian Service Approval Process:

 The students’ current Bible teacher will act as the pre-approving authority for all community service projects.
-If a student does not get their Christian service project pre-approved, the student runs the risk of not getting credit for their hours.
 The community service projects posted on the LCA Christian Service website do not need pre-approval from the Bible teachers.

 Once the student has performed the community service, the student will have his/her supervisor fill out the Christian service evaluation form.
-This evaluation should be conducted in a face to face format if possible.
-This form is to be turned into the campus pastor in the Upper School Conference Room.
-The LCA campus pastor keeps track of all Christian service hours.
+This form is to be turned into the Bible teacher.
+Once turned in, the Bible teacher will post the hours on edline.
+You will then see the number of completed hours posted next to CSER.

 Christian service may be conducted in the summer.
 However, students may not get ahead in their Christian service.
 The student may perform as much Christian service as they desire, but the student will only get credit for up to 25 hours per year.
-The Christian service evaluation form must be turned into the campus pastor during the first full week of school in order for the summer hours to be counted.
+The Christian service evaluation form must be turned into the Bible teacher by the end of the second full week of school in order for the summer hours to be counted.

 The LCA student may serve in as many projects as possible to attain the 20 hours.

-The LCA Campus Pastor, with direction from the Superintendent, has the authority to grant exceptions to this policy.
+The LCA High School Principal, with direction from the Superintendent, has the authority to grant exceptions to this policy.

 There are two forms associated with this policy: